bytegrip/faf-mgmt/README.md

 * Replace `http://localhost:7777` with the actual URL if your service is running elsewhere.
 * The script will connect to the service and insert sample data **only if the database is empty**.
 * You can re-run the script safely; it will skip seeding if data already exists.

+## Service Location

+### Lost Found Service

+The Lost Found Service is available on Docker Hub: [lumijiez/lostfound-service](https://hub.docker.com/r/lumijiez/lostfound-service)

+For setup instructions, refer to the `.env.example` file to see how to configure the necessary environment variables.

+---

 ## Service Boundaries